Salute to Adventurers: Plot

 The novel opens in 1685 Scotland, with the 18 year old Andrew Garvald losing his way in the rain and seeking directions at a remote mansion where he hears Elspeth Blair, a girl of about 16, singing a stirring song.
 Continuing his journey across the moor he stumbles across the Sweet-Singers, a group of religious fanatics led by the zealot Muckle John Gib.
-When Elspeth rides up to recover one of her servants who has run away, matters take a violent turn and both Garvald and Gib are arrested by a passing troop of dragoons and thrown into Edinburgh’s Canongate Tollbooth.
+When Elspeth rides up to recover one of her servants who has run away, violence flares and both Garvald and Gib are arrested by a passing troop of dragoons and thrown into Edinburgh’s Canongate Tollbooth.
 Elspeth secures Garvald’s release, and Muckle John is sentenced to transportation to the American plantations.

 Some years later, Garvald sails to Virginia to look after his uncle’s tobacco-trading interests there.
 Finding fair trade impossible due to the illegal monopolies and violent actions of the English merchants, Garvald seeks the advice of the Governor, Francis Nicholson.
 Nicholson declares himself powerless to assist, and suggests that Garvald should use the same tactics himself.
 Garvald warns Nicholson that the white-settled area called the Tidewater is vulnerable to Indian attack, but is unable to persuade him to raise a militia.

 Finding he has no option but to take matters into his own hands, Garvald seeks out Ninian Campbell, an adventurer he had first met in Scotland.
 He finds that Campbell, now known as Red Ringan, is an outlaw and leader of a band called the Free Companions.
 Ringan offers to help protect Garvald’s trade and, at one with him about the need to protect the Tidewater, co-opts Garvald into his plan to establish a covert militia.
 There are suggestions that there may be a white leader behind some of the Indian incursions.